 1. Taipei, Taiwan

 Taipei is the capital of Taiwan.
 It is a modern metropolis with Japanese colonial lanes, busy shopping streets and modern buildings.
-One of the best places to travel alone, Taipei is situated at the northern tip of Taiwan on the Tamsui River.
+Taipei is situated at the northern tip of Taiwan on the Tamsui River.

 Expenditure: There are a lot of cash machines that accept foreign cards.
 Besides, Taipei is a very large city with things in nearly every price range.
 But compared with mainland China, some tourists might find it to be on the expensive side.
 Still, Taipei is cheaper than Japan.
 Once you arrive in Taipei, it’s quite possible to get by on very little.

 Transportation: Buses are the best intercity travel option.
 Several companies run bus travel with more comfort and higher pricing to get from point A to point B.

 Safety: Taipei is full of petty theft.
 While in the rest of Taiwan the general crime rate is said to be increasing or staying the same, the crime rate in Taipei is actually decreasing.
 To tourists of all kinds, Taipei has a reputation of being very friendly and helpful.
 So it Taipei is a very good place for travelling alone.

 Many travelers claim that traveling alone is the best way to see the world.
 According to them you intentionally travel on your own, so that you can experience the world without the influence of a friend or partner’s tastes, prejudices, or preferences.
 It’s easy to focus on the person you are traveling with and forget about meeting other travelers when you are traveling with a companion.
 You are more likely to be on an expedition of self-discovery while traveling alone.